-This play dough recipe is super easy to make and requires no cream of tartar.
+This homemade play dough recipe is super easy to make and requires no cream of tartar.
 I can whip up a batch in about 5 minutes and have a totally customized play dough!

 Play Dough Recipe Without Cream of Tartar